02A

 In the field & Lab

-Bringing the Woolly Mammoth back marks the world’s first feasible approach to species restoration of an extinct animal - and is already well underway, under the guidance of George Church.
+Bringing the woolly mammoth back marks the world’s first feasible approach to species restoration of an extinct animal - and is already well underway, under the guidance of George Church.

 Eriona Hysolli